jmjava/istio/README.md

-# install for istio with rke
+# install for istio with rke - no wrap

 need docker ce 17.0.3 not 18
 setup virtmanager with bridge enabled on host machine